jfreboud/jfreboud.github.io/_drafts/2021-09-20-activation.markdown

 on every input **neurons**.
 The choice of the $ activation $ function is up to the developer.
 Several reasons may justify the use of an $ activation $ function.

 1. It allows to transform value ranges.
-With the $ logistic $ $ activation $ function, we are able to transform input values in the range of $ [-\infty; \infty] $ to output values in the range of $ [0; 1] $.
+Example: the $ logistic $ $ activation $ function transforms input values in the range of $ [-\infty; \infty] $ to output values in the range of $ [0; 1] $.

     $$